-A special capital allowances (tax depreciation) regime is available for capital expenditure incurred to acquire certain categories of intellectual property (known as "specified intangible assets") for the purposes of a company's trade.
+A special capital allowances (tax depreciation) regime is available for capital expenditure incurred to acquire certain categories of intellectual property (known as "specified intangible assets") for a company's trade.
 Specified intangible assets for these purposes include patents, trade marks, brands, copyrights or computer software, among other categories of IP.

-Capital allowances on qualifying expenditure may either be claimed in accordance with amortisation charged to the profit-and-loss account of the company or alternatively, on a straight-line basis over 15 years at the rate of 7% for the first 14 years and 2% in the final year.
+Capital allowances on qualifying expenditure may either be claimed in accordance with amortisation charged to the profit-and-loss account of the company or on a straight-line basis over 15 years at the rate of 7% for the first 14 years and 2% in the final year.
 Capital allowances are available to offset taxable profits earned from the specified intangible assets subject to an 80% cap.

-Revenue will expect a robust valuation report to support the arm's length nature of the capital expenditure, and taxpayers must maintain documentation and records used in the preparation of the intellectual property valuation.
+Revenue will expect a robust valuation report to support the arm's-length nature of the capital expenditure, and taxpayers must maintain documentation and records used to prepare the intellectual property valuation.

-COVID-19 Related Supports
+Wind Down of COVID-19-Related Supports